Simplified ESRS: A New Start for Corporate Sustainability Reporting in Europe

 Double materiality remains the foundation, but the process is simplified:

-• Possibility to use a top down approach instead of exhaustive bottom up checklists
+Option to use a top-down approach instead of exhaustive bottom-up checklists

-• Clarification that a full reassessment is only needed when there are significant changes, not automatically every year
+Clarification that a full reassessment is required only when there are significant changes, not automatically each year

 Value chain data with realistic expectations

-The simplified ESRS keep the focus on upstream and downstream impacts, but with more flexibility:
+The simplified ESRS maintain a focus on upstream and downstream impacts, but with greater flexibility:

-• Wider use of estimates where direct data is not available without undue cost or effort
+Broader use of estimates where direct data is unavailable without undue cost or effort

-• Clear proportionality mechanisms and phased implementation for difficult disclosures
+Clear proportionality mechanisms and phased implementation for complex disclosures

-Companies with complex supply chains can now design a value chain data strategy that is both credible and achievable.
+Companies with complex supply chains can now develop a value chain data strategy that is both credible and achievable.

 Stronger link to financial effects

-The revised standards clarify how anticipated financial effects of sustainability risks and opportunities should be disclosed, with a trajectory toward more complete information by 2030.
-This will draw sustainability more deeply into:
+The revised standards clarify how anticipated financial effects of sustainability risks and opportunities should be disclosed, with a goal of providing more complete information by 2030.
+This will integrate sustainability more closely into:

 3. What this means for your business